 PRECISION Pain Research Registry

-Our PRECISION Pain Research Registry is enrolling people with low back pain throughout Texas.
+The PRECISION Pain Research Registry headquartered at the University of North Texas Health Science Center (UNTHSC) is enrolling people with low back pain.
 Click here to see if you qualify to be a paid research participant.

 The Pain Registry for Epidemiological, Clinical, and Interventional Studies and Innovation is also known as the PRECISION Pain Research Registry.
 The registry gathers data from research participants to: